 6. Wouldn't it be easier to buy a mutual fund or two rather than spend all that time choosing the right stocks?
 I don't want to get it wrong.
 Maybe I should just hand it all over the professionals.

-It would certainly be easier to give your money to a professional fund manager.
+certainly be easier to give your money to a professional fund manager.
 But if your goal is to substantially increase your wealth over time, you might want to reconsider: Approximately 80% of mutual funds underperform the average return of the stock market overall.
-Think about that: you give your money to a professional investor, who has analysts and specialized computers and reams of data and access you don't have; but 4 times out of 5 he can't even keep up with the S&P 500.
-One reason of course is you have to pay for the fund manager's services, often 2% of your assets.
+Think about that: you give your money to a professional investor, who has analysts and specialized computers and reams of data and access you don't have; but 4 times out of 5 he can't even keep up with his benchmark, the S&P 500.
+One reason of course is you have to pay for the fund manager's services, often 1.5% of your assets.
 So not only does he need to beat the market, he has to pay for himself as well.
-A great article about this problem: http://www.fool.com/mutualfunds/mutualfunds01.htm
+A great article about this problem:

-If you want to get into the market, and you really don't want to pick stocks, buy an index fund ETF (an automatically-trading fund, with no manager, which mimics the overall market and which you can buy or sell like a single stock).
+really don't want to pick stocks, buy an index fund ETF (an automatically-trading fund, with no manager, which mimics the overall market and which you can buy or sell like a single stock).
+An ETF has an extremely low cost to the investor (maybe .25%).
+Just choose a broad one, with 100 or more diversified businesses.

 7. How often do you trade?